 At the time I had a vague notion of not wanting to be unfaithful to the original series.
 It was crazy really considering, I never actually watched the original series much.
 All I had to go on were childhood memories, which said it was a good show, and I liked it back then.

-The first time I actually watched an episode of TNG was summer 1993.
+The first time I actually watched an episode of TNG was in summer 1993.
 It was a really bad year for me work wise.
-The organization that I work for, was in the middle of reorganizing itself, and generally playing Russian Roulette with every ones life.
+The organisation that I work for, was in the middle of reorganising itself and generally playing Russian Roulette with everyone’s life.
 No one really knew where they stood.
-Although there were regular briefing, no one could tell you whether or not you would have a job at the end of the year.
+Although there were regular briefings, no one could tell you whether or not you would have a job at the end of the year.

 Not every episode of TNG has been brilliant.
-A few of the story lines have been poor.
-But on the whole it has been a brilliant series.
-I like the way the crew worked together to solve what ever was thrown at them.
+A few of the storylines have been poor.
+But on the whole, it has been a brilliant series.
+I like the way the crew worked together to solve whatever was thrown at them.
 It was a total contrast to what was happening at work.
 Tensions were always high and there was so much petty bickering.
 TNG became my Haven.
 It saw me through a really rough time and kept me sane.
 The only problem I had was with people looking at me differently because I like Star Trek.
 I got comments like “Well, as long as you don’t start wearing the pointy ears”. or “I suppose you’ll be coming to work in your Star Trek pyjamas.”
 No one thinks you’re weird if you say you watch The Twilight Zone or Outer Limits or even the X Files.
 People tend to make fun of things they don’t understand.
-Unless you are a Trekker, I suppose it is hard to understand why Star Trek is so big, and has lasted so long.
-To those people I say, don’t critisise it until you’ve watched it for yourself.
+Unless you are a Trekker, I suppose it is hard to understand why Star Trek is so big and has lasted so long.
+To those people I say, don’t criticise it until you’ve watched it for yourself.

 I watch Deep Space Nine and Voyager but, not with the same enthusiasm.
 DS9 is growing on me.
 I just hope that Voyager improves.